iterative/dvc.org/content/blog/2021-10-15-october-21-dvc-heartbeat.md

 ## Docs Updates

-Here are a couple of important docs updates you may want to take a look at this month!
+Here are a few important docs updates you may want to take a look at this month!

 ### 📖 PyTorch Lightning